-What causes the error?
-It could be due to a number of reasons such as corrupted update’s installation files (especially during a major Windows update), problem with the Windows Update services, Windows activation error (if you’re installing Windows), OS system file error, or even conflicts between existing software.
+There could be several reasons for this error, including corrupted installation files (particularly during a significant Windows update), issues with Windows Update services, Windows activation errors (if you’re installing Windows), errors in the OS system files, or conflicts between existing software.

-We prepared a list of applicable solutions sorted by their importance.
-You certainly don’t have to execute them all, but you can work your way down the list until a fix works for you.
+To resolve this error, we have compiled a list of applicable solutions sorted by their importance.
+You do not need to execute all of them, but you can work your way down the list until a solution works for you.

 If you see the error during Windows 11 or 10 installation

-If you met the problem during Windows update, skip this fix.
-If you were installing Windows 10 and the error occurred, try the following steps.
+If you encounter the problem during Windows update, skip this fix.
+If you were installing Windows 10/11 and the error occurred, try the following steps:

-On the exact screen where the error was shown, hit Shift + F10 keys to open command prompt directly from the screen.
+On the exact screen where the error was shown, press Shift + F10 keys to open the command prompt directly from the screen.
 In the command prompt, enter the following two lines.
 Press the Enter key after each line.

 Check your hard disk status

-It could be your hard disk or its storage controller driver that causes Windows to run into the particular error.
-If you have access to the internet from another computer, search and download the appropriate drivers for your hard disk drive from Intel website.
-Then burn it to a CD or USB flash drive and run it during the setup.
+If you suspect that your hard disk or its storage controller driver is causing the error, search for and download the appropriate drivers for your hard disk drive from Intel’s website on another computer with internet access.
+Burn the drivers to a CD or USB flash drive and run them during the setup.

 Generally, after removing the files in C:\Windows\SoftwareDistribution, Windows will re-download whatever it must when you run Windows Update again.
 So, try this and see if the problem can be fixed.
 If the same error shows up again, follow the next solution.